-Phonics Per do ed evy ue ue vertication ed evy ue vertication ed evy ue vertication ed evy ue vertication ed evy vertication ed evy ed Children in reception will be learning to: Examples of how to support this: Progress towards a more fluent style of moving, with developing control and grace.
-Develop the overall body strength, co-ordination, balance and agility needed to engage successfully with future physical education sessions and other physical disciplines including dance, gymnastics, sport and swimming.
-Provide children with regular opportunities to practise their movement skills alone and with others.
-Offer children further physical challenges when they are ready, such as climbing higher, running faster and jumping further.
-Encourage children to conclude movements in balance and stillness.
-Allow for time to be still and quiet.
-Suggestion: looking up at the sky, or sitting or lying in a den.
+Children in reception will be learning to: Examples of how to support this: Develop the overall body strength, co-ordination, balance and agility needed to engage successfully with future physical education sessions and other physical disciplines including dance, gymnastics, sport and swimming.
 Encourage children to be highly active and get out of breath several times every day.
 Provide opportunities for children to, spin, rock, tilt, fall, slide and bounce.
 Provide a range of wheeled resources for children to balance, sit or ride on, or pull and push.
 Two-wheeled balance bikes and pedal bikes without stabilisers, skateboards, wheelbarrows, prams and carts are all good options.
-Develop their small motor skills so that they can use a range of tools Before teaching children the correct pencil grip and posture for writing, or how to use a knife and fork and cut with scissors, check:
+Develop their small motor skills so that they can use a range of tools competently, safely and confidently.
+Suggested tools: pencils for drawing and writing, paintbrushes, scissors, knives, forks and spoons.
+Before teaching children the correct pencil grip and posture for writing, or how to use a knife and fork and cut with scissors, check: that children have developed their upper arm and shoulder strength sufficiently: they do not need to move their shoulders as they move their hands and fingers that they can move and rotate their lower arms and wrists independently